Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 Kemp dresses for a party, but he wisely doesn’t dress to impress given the kind of party.

-- Blue/green/tan multicolor striped linen long-sleeve shirt with button-down collar, front placket, breast pocket, and button cuffs
+- Blue/tan multi-tone striped linen long-sleeve shirt with button-down collar, front placket, breast pocket, and button cuffs

 - Blue denim jeans with baggy fit and full break